-Dr. Thomas M. Collins 570-941-4129 collinst1@scranton.edu
+Dr. Thomas M. Collins, NCC, LPC, ACS 570-941-4129 collinst1@scranton.edu

 The Department of Counseling and Human Services offers a Certificate of Advanced Graduate Study in Professional Counseling.
 The Certificate of Advanced Graduate Study in Professional Counseling (CAGSPC) is a program designed to meet the legislated educational requirements of Pennsylvania Act 136 of 1998 - The Social Workers, Marriage and Family Therapists and Professional Counselors Act.
-The certificate allows students to obtain a minimum of 12 additional graduate credits in professional counseling that can partially fulfill requirements for counselor licensure.
+The certificate allows students to obtain a minimum of 12 additional graduate credits in professional counseling that can fulfill educational requirements for counselor licensure.